 Hundreds of years ago, retailers began rewarding customers for purchases with copper tokens (the points) which could later be redeemed for discounts or even merchandise.
-The tokens later evolved into stamps, box tops and plastic cards, but not much else about the programs has changed.
+The tokens later evolved into stamps, box tops, and plastic cards, but not much else about the programs have changed.

 Still, they do have their place.
 Since these programs are free to sign up for, there is little barrier to entry when it comes to membership joins.
 That’s why we all carry so many loyalty cards in our wallets and on our keychains.

 With points programs, customers must accumulate quite a few points for the value to be seen.
 While they’re great at getting people to opt-in, they’re not great at increasing engagement and spend levels.
 Therefore, the time to profitability can take a long time.